Hurricane Maria's path: Track the storm here

 Where is Maria today?

-Hurricane Maria is approximately 335 miles south-southeast of Cape Hatteras, N.C., according to the National Hurricane Center's 8 a.m.
-ET advisory Monday.
+Hurricane Maria is approximately 175 miles southeast of Cape Hatteras, N.C., according to the National Hurricane Center's 11 a.m.
+ET advisory Tuesday.

 HURRICANE WARNING VS. WATCH: HOW ARE THEY DIFFERENT?